By Celine Diaz on November 13, 2018

 UBC Library purchased the original 111 pamphlets in the French Revolution Collection as a single collection from Martinus Nijhoff: Antiquarian Book Dealers in The Hague more than 40 years ago.
 After receiving a generous endowment from Dorothy Dallas, former professor of French literature at UBC, a natural partnership formed between the Library and FHIS to continue expanding the collection, with funds dedicated to the advancement of research in 17th and 18th century French studies.

 The impact of this new partnership will extend far beyond the Library.
 “Next term, we will offer opportunities for the public to engage with the collection,” says Castonguay-Bélanger, who hopes the acquisition will reach a much larger audience.
-“One of the leading historians of the French Revolution will be visiting UBC to give a public lecture.
+“One of the leading historians of the French Revolution, Dr. Keith Baker from Stanford University, will be visiting UBC to give a public lecture in February.
 To accompany this event, two research assistants are currently working with me on a small exhibit that students enrolled in my course will also contribute to.”

 “That’s one of the most exciting aspects of a partnership like this one,” Castonguay-Bélanger adds.
 “It brings a variety of people together – students, professors, librarians, research assistants, donors, and staff members alike.”

 The course, titled “FREN 410: La Révolution française: histoire, fiction, débats,” will be offered in French during Term 2 of the Winter Session.
 Interested students are encouraged to register online.
 Those who would like to view the French Revolution Collection can visit Rare Books and Special Collections in person.

 About the Department of French, Hispanic and Italian Studies